intelsdi-x/snap/docs/PLUGIN_PACKAGING.md

 ## Why

-In cases where we can not or do not want to compile our plugin into a statically linked binary we can load a plugin packaged as an ACI image.
+In cases where we cannot or do not want to compile our plugin into a statically linked binary we can load a plugin packaged as an ACI image.
 This provides an obvious advantage for plugins written in Python, Ruby, Java, etc where the plugins dependencies, potentially including an entire Python virtualenv, could